 - Parenting solutions that utilizes both positive and negative consequences.

 Responsible and Resilient Teens: 10 Secret Parenting Solutions That Work is an easy read, filled with real examples so you can take action immediately!

-And RIGHT NOW, you can purchase my brand new book for ONLY .99 over on Amazon!
+And RIGHT NOW, you can purchase my brand new book for FREE on Kindle Unlimited or buy a digital copy for $6.99 over on Amazon!
 Download a digital copy today of Responsible and Resilient Teens here and be ready with fresh ideas, tomorrow!

 Who will benefit from Responsible and Resilient Teens?

 This book is meant for you if any of the following is true.
 Do you…

 - Struggle to stick to your discipline and consequences for your teens?

 - Worry about your teen’s future if they keep behaving the way they do?